 - Damien Walters

 Yes!
 The early peak age for gymnasts, especially girls, means that many gymnasts enroll in College after retiring as elite gymnasts.

 Gymnasts that are selected for the Olympics will usually be offered lucrative endorsement deals, which if accepted meant they were then ineligible for an NCAA team.
-Some Olympic gymnasts have declined commercial deals in order to be able to compete at college – Kyla Ross and Madison Kocian are two gymnasts that took this route.
+Some Olympic gymnasts have declined commercial deals to be able to compete at college – Kyla Ross and Madison Kocian are two gymnasts who took this route.